About the course

 Applications are reviewed by a panel of academics associated with the course.
 A shortlist of applicants is confirmed, based on assessment of their achieved or predicted undergraduate degree grade, academic references, personal statement and CV.
 It is expected that the ratio of interviewed applicants to places will be approximately 3:1.

-Shortlisted applicants will be invited to attend interviews in Oxford.
+Shortlisted applicants will be invited to attend interviews.
+By preference interviews will be conducted in person, but when this is not possible we will use telephone or video conferencing software and ensure that applicants are not disadvantaged by using these forms of communication.
 The interview panel will include at least three academics.
 The interview will last approximately 30 minutes and will include a 10-minute presentation of work you have performed for a research project or dissertation, which may be accompanied by a PowerPoint presentation.
 This will be followed by 20 minutes of scientific and general questions.

 Applicants from outside Europe are normally interviewed by Skype/phone, unless they are in Europe at the time of interview.